disinfo-zone/The-Info-Web/10 - PEOPLE/(N-S)/Robert Booth Nichols.md

+---
+tags:
+  - Person
+  - Intelligence
+  - CIA
+  - Organized Crime
+  - PROMIS
+  - The Octopus
+  - USA
+---

 [[Robert Booth Nichols]] is a figure frequently mentioned in connection with [[Danny Casolaro]]'s "[[The Octopus]]" investigation, described as an international intelligence operative with extensive ties to government, organized crime, and illicit activities.
-He was born in 1943 or 1944.[1]
+He was born in 1943 or 1944.[^1]

 ### Key Roles and Affiliations